komiuzesako/pyramid-cookiecutter-starter/README.rst

     :target: https://github.com/Pylons/pyramid-cookiecutter-starter/actions?query=branch%3Alatest
     :alt: Latest Branch Status

 A Cookiecutter (project template) for creating a Pyramid starter project.
+Added poetry support and broke a lot of backwards compatibility and generally made a mess of things.

 Customizable options upon install include choice of: